What is a Personal Care Home in Pennsylvania?

 What is Personal Care?

-Most senior living communities offer a range of living levels based on how much care residents need.
+Most senior living communities offer a range of options based on how much care residents need.
 Independent living provides the least amount of care, and skilled nursing provides the most.

 Right in the middle is personal care.
-Often called “assisted living” outside of Pennsylvania, personal care is for seniors who need help with activities of daily living but don’t require round-the-clock medical supervision.
+Often called “assisted living” outside of Pennsylvania, personal care is for seniors who want support with some activities of daily living but don’t require total medical assistance.

 Personal care is often the right choice for seniors who need some personalized support and attention to maintain their independence and quality of life.